-PRX-115 is our recombinant PEGylated uricase (urate oxidase) - a chemically modified enzyme under development for the potential treatment of severe gout patients.
-The uricase enzyme converts uric acid to allantoin, which is easily eliminated through urine and does not exist naturally in humans.
-This recombinant enzyme, expressed via our ProCellEx system, is designed to lower uric acid levels and improve clinical manifestation of the disease while having low immunogenicity and increased half-life of the drug in the blood.
-Pre-clinical data demonstrates long half-life, reduced immunogenic risk and high specific activity which supports the potential of PRX-115 to be a safe and effective treatment for patients with gout.
-One-month multiple dosing toxicity studies in two species and 6-month multiple dosing toxicity study in one species were conducted to support single and multiple dose studies is humans.
+PRX-115 is our recombinant PEGylated uricase (urate oxidase) - a chemically modified enzyme under development for the potential treatment of patients with uncontrolled gout.
+The uricase enzyme, which does not exist naturally in humans, converts urate to allantoin, which is easily eliminated through urine.
+This recombinant enzyme, expressed via our ProCellEx system, is designed to lower urate levels and improve clinical manifestation of the disease while having low immunogenicity and increased half-life of the drug in the blood.
+Pre-clinical data demonstrates long half-life, reduced immunogenic risk and high specific activity supports the potential of PRX-115 to be a safe and effective treatment for patients with gout.
+One-month multiple dosing toxicity studies in two animal species and a 6-month multiple dosing toxicity study in one animal species were conducted to support single- and multiple-dose studies in humans.